 The band members' pedigree ensured not only immediate live work but also a recording contract with Ebony’s record label, the John McCready-helmed PolyGram.
 A&R manager Rick Shadwell worked closely with the band, placing them on the “cool” Vertigo label.

 The Heartbreakers made an expedient decision to become a great pub band as opposed to the more financially risky endeavour of playing concerts, a route followed by such bands as Split Enz.
 In the 70s the famous/ infamous “pub circuit” provided a nationwide network of venues for live bands.
-They were adopted by, and became the de facto house band of the Cricketers Arms in Te Aro, Wellington.
-Here they played literally hundreds of gigs during 1975 and 1976 with a residency every Wednesday, Thursday and Friday, except when they were out of town on tour.
+They were adopted by and became the de facto house band of the Cricketers Arms in Te Aro, Wellington.
+Here they played literally hundreds of gigs between 1975 and 1977 with a residency every Wednesday, Thursday and Friday, except when they were out of town on tour.

 The Heartbreakers ethos was to keep the musical spirit of the 1960s alive at a time of rapid change in popular musical styles and tastes.
 The band members were all big fans of classic pop music so live shows included a crowd-pleasing combination of originals and covers.
 The covers included the Beach Boys’ technically demanding ’Good Vibrations’, 10cc’s ‘I’m Mandy Fly Me’, a four-minute version of Queen’s ‘Bohemian Rhapsody’, and in a nod to the nascent punk/ new wave scene, The Tubes’ ‘White Punks On Dope’.